Tha1widsol/Contacts-Web-App/README.md

 ## 🐳 1.
 Running the App with Docker (Recommended)

-Install Docker and ensure it's running on your machine - https://www.docker.com/
+1. Install Docker and ensure it's running on your machine - https://www.docker.com/

-Navigate to the project directory.
-Run the following command to build and start the app:
-"docker-compose up --build".
+2. Navigate to the project directory and run the following command to build and start the app: "docker-compose up --build".

-Wait for all dependencies to install and for the containers to start.
+3. Wait for all dependencies to install and for the containers to start.
-Once it's up and running, copy the local URL from the terminal (e.g., http://localhost:5173/) and open it in your browser.
+4. Once it's up and running, copy the local URL from the terminal (e.g., http://localhost:5173/) and open it in your browser.

 ---

 ## 🛠 2.
 Manual Installation

-  Ensure you have Node.js, Python, and Pip setup
+  1. Ensure you have Node.js, Python, and Pip setup

-  Go into backend directory and install the required dependencies: "pip install -r requirements.txt"
+  2. Go into backend directory and install the required dependencies: "pip install -r requirements.txt"

-  Start the Django server: "python manage.py runserver"
+  3. Start the Django server: "python manage.py runserver"

   Frontend Setup (React + Vite)

-  Open a new terminal and navigate to the frontend directory
+  1. Open a new terminal and navigate to the frontend directory

-  Install the required dependencies using the command "npm install"
+  2. Install the required dependencies using the command "npm install"

-  Start the React development server with the command "npm run dev"
+  3. Start the React development server with the command "npm run dev"

-  Copy the local URL from the terminal (e.g., http://localhost:5173/) and open it in your browser.
+  4. Copy the local URL from the terminal (e.g., http://localhost:5173/) and open it in your browser.

 ## Instructions to deploy to production using AWS